SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 At this point you should have a good understanding on how to go about testing your react components.
-Remember to read through the amazing Enzyme documentation to get inspiration and ideas on how to test your Components.
+Remember to read through the amazing Enzyme documentation to get some inspiration.

 ## Setting Up Karma

-TODO: